AdamMilen/elasticsearch-kind-cluster/README.md

    - This installs ArgoCD and Linkerd on the Kind cluster.
    - You may be prompted for inputs during execution—stay attentive.
+   - Check the last output after the script is done, includes argocd credentials and linkerd dashboard.
+   - ignore grafana dashboard from linkerd

 3. **Deploy applications using the App of Apps pattern:**